mobinrg/JMAFoundation/README.md

 ## Event callback function type:

 	* JMAEvent
-		Pass the callback function of the event generation object, For example: anEnvFunc(*sender);
+		A callback function.
+At same time send the callback function of the event generation object, For example: anEnvFunc(*sender);

 	* JMAEventWithoutSender
-		A function that does not pass an event generation object.
+		A callback function that does not send an event generation object.
 For example: anEnvFunc();

 	* hasRespondEvent(event)